kubeflow/community/releases/handbook.md

 - Evaluate which of the reported issues should be release blocking
 - Work on providing bug fixes for release blocking issues
 - Create a final git tag.
-It should be stable (not RC) and include fixes for release blocking issues found during this time.
+It should be stable (not RC) and include fixes for release blocking issues found during this time

 **Actions for Manifests WG:**

-- \[OPTIONAL] Create a **vX.Y-rc.3** tag, depending on the number of created issues and bug fixes
+- (Optional) Create a **vX.Y-rc.3** tag, depending on the number of created issues and bug fixes

 **Actions for Release Team:**

+- Work with the WG to build the release slides
 - Start creating the draft for the official blog post and collating information from the Working Groups
     - (Optional but encouraged) Working Groups start drafting WG-specific blog posts, deep diving into their respective areas